Search Results: AJF Live

 On Offer

-June 2025, Part 2 These days, we all could use a treat.
-And it feels so good to get a terrific piece of art jewelry for ourselves while celebrating and supporting artists and the galleries who show them!
+December 2025, Part 1 Right now, we all could use a treat.
+It feels good to get a terrific piece of art jewelry for ourselves while celebrating and supporting artists and the galleries who show them!
 Art Jewelry Forum’s international gallery supporters celebrate and exhibit art jewelry.
-Our bi-monthly On Offer series allows this extensive network of international galleries…
+Our bi-monthly On Offer series allows this extensive network of international galleries to showcase…

 Read More...